Good formal structures for flat meromorphic connections, III: Irregularity and turning loci: Introduction

 The Hukuhara-Levelt-Turrittin decomposition theorem gives a classification of differential modules over the field $\CC((z))$ of formal Laurent series resembling the decomposition of a finite-dimensional vector space equipped with a linear endomorphism into generalized eigenspaces.
 It implies that after adjoining a suitable root of $z$, one can express any differential module as a successive extension of one-dimensional modules.
 This classification serves as the basis for the asymptotic analysis of meromorphic connections around a (not necessarily regular) singular point.
 In particular, it leads to a coherent description of the \emph{Stokes phenomenon}, i.e., the fact that the asymptotic growth of horizontal sections near a singularity must be described using different asymptotic series depending on the direction along which one approaches the singularity.
 (See \cite{varadarajan} for a beautiful exposition of this material.)

 This is the third in a series of papers, starting with \cite{kedlaya-goodformal1, kedlaya-goodformal2}, in which we give some higher-dimensional analogues of the Hukuhara-Levelt-Turrittin decomposition for \emph{irregular} flat formal meromorphic connections on complex analytic or algebraic varieties.
 (The regular case is already well understood by work of Deligne \cite{deligne}.)
-We do not discuss asymptotic analysis or the Stokes phenomenon; these have been treated in the two-dimensional case by Sabbah \cite{sabbah} (building on work of Majima \cite{majima}), and one expects the higher-dimensional case to behave similarly.

-In the remainder of this introduction, we recall what was established in \cite{kedlaya-goodformal1} and \cite{kedlaya-goodformal2}, then explain what is added in this paper.
+Independently, similar results were obtained by Mochizuki \cite{mochizuki, mochizuki2}.
+In the remainder of this introduction, we recall what was established in these prior papers, explain what is added in this paper, and report some applications by other authors.